San Juan vacation rentals

 San Juan, along with the rest of Puerto Rico, enjoys warm, tropical weather year round.
 The dry season, roughly December through April, brings more visitors to the area’s vacation rentals, while crowds dip during the hotter and wetter summers.
 Hurricane season runs from June to November.
 One of the island’s largest events, Fiestas de la Calle San Sebastián, a musical street party, takes over San Juan during the third weekend of January.
 On June 23 the city celebrates Noche de San Juan, when crowds gather on the beach at midnight and jump into the water — backwards — seven times for good luck.

-What are the top things to do in San Juan?
+Top things to do in San Juan

 Museo de Arte Contemporáneo de Puerto Rico